- 16 Jan 2026

 Navigate a Reported Phish

-On the Phishing page, click on a report to view its details.
+From the Phishing page, click on the ID for any reported phish to view its details.

 Assessment Header Card